ainsleydev/website/content/services/cms-development/index.md

   - question: Is training provided on how to use the CMS?
     answer: As part of our service, we provide comprehensive training sessions to familiarise you with the CMS.
 These sessions are tailored to your specific needs and conducted at the end of the build process.
 Additionally, we create custom videos to walk you through your new platform, ready for you to refer to as and when you wish.
 quote:
-  person: Declan O’Keffee, Digital Director
+  person: Declan O’Keffee, Digital Director @ Dec's Pets
   text: I have had the pleasure of working closely with ainsley.dev on the development of my new website.
 They have such a huge array of skills, not just in web development but across business and e-commerce as a whole.
 They helped us create a beautiful and modern website, and gave us ideas and initiatives for the future.
 It was a pleasure working with them.
 featuredProjects:
   - decs-pets